VileBile/SPIS_EO-EC_EEG_Ana/README.md

 Microstates (using [+microstate matalab toolbox](https://plus-microstate.github.io/); microstates.m,msclassin.m)

 - Microstates are (relative) scalp topographies which represent brain states that last cca.
 80-120ms after which a new microstate takes hold.
 Computationally they are the prototypes of clusters obtained after runing an unsuprevised clustering algo. (eg. KNN). more details

+- 5 microstates (./ims/maps.png) we're determined to give the best "number of states/explained variance" tradeoff.
+- Next we computed some descriptive statistic related of the maps for the EO and EC conditions.
+We computed, assignments of timepoints to maps according to max(abs(cov(pnt,maps))